6

 manifestos in one archive

-These overview panels show the size of each document, the campaign frames on their covers and the policy threads that repeat across election cycles.
+These overview panels show the size of each document, the campaign frames on their covers and opening pages, and the policy threads that repeat across election cycles.

 This chart keeps the archive grounded in the actual size of each attached document.